jbrakensiek/Keller/README.md

 # Keller

 This is the code we used to prove Keller's conjecture in dimension 7.
-Please see our paper TODO LINK to understand the theoretical justifications.
+Please see our [paper](http://arxiv.org/abs/1910.03740) to understand the theoretical justifications.

 ## Getting started